Holburne Museum: Extension and development of the building

 The form and cladding of the proposed extension, designed by architect Eric Parry RA, met with opposition from local residents, councillors and conservationists principally because it eschewed the use of Bath Stone and classical detail for modernist faience cladding.
 This led to a delay of more than a year before Bath and North East Somerset Council's planning committee approved the design in 2008.
 The £11.2 m extension finally opened in May 2011.

 As built the three-storey extension is vertically articulated by mullions of brown/green mottle-glazed ceramic, intended to reflect the rhythms and foliage of mature trees in the Gardens.
 The bottom floor of the extension is transparent, the middle third layered and semi-transparent, and the top is a solid.
 The three new floors double the museum's exhibition and public space.
 On the ground floor the cafe provides a 180-degree view of the surrounding Sydney Gardens.
 The intermediate floors in the extension provide a ‘cabinet of curiosities’ display of previously stored items from the Holburne's collection.
 The day-lit top floor provides a temporary gallery.
 A secondary staircase, lift and service spaces form connection between old and new.

 A basement extension now provides storage and education space.
 As of April 2022 the museum has opened two new galleries the Wirth Gallery, which has become a new exhibition space, and the Schroder Gallery, which is home to a collection of Northern Renaissance portraits given to the museum on long-term loan from the Schroder Family.
-The Picture Galley (Brownsword Gallery) was refurbished in March and April 2022 with a new coat of paint and a new rehanging of the portraits that are exhibited in there.
+The Picture Gallery (Brownsword Gallery) was refurbished in March and April 2022 with a new coat of paint and a new rehanging of the portraits that are exhibited in there.